2002 to the extent necessary in relation to this decision; and in

 The RMA primarily addresses environmental ‘effects’ which are defined as positive or adverse, temporary or

-permanent, past, present or future, or …
+permanent, past, present or future, or cumulative.
+Effects may arise in …